Complete results for a numerical evaluation of interior point solvers for large-scale optimal power flow problems: Numerical results

-The results reveal that only \BELTISTOS{} and \IPOPT{}-\PARDISO{} optimizers converged to the optimal solution for all benchmark cases, followed by \KNITRO{} and \MIPS{}-\PARDISO{} which numerically failed for two benchmark cases.
-We report that other optimizers were not competitive, both in terms of robustness and performance, failing for the large-scale cases and being slower up to a factor of 300.
-It is important to state that since the \FMINCON{} and \KNITRO{} perform better with the Cartesian formulations, this benchmark setup undermines their robustness and performance.
-Figure~\ref{fig:profileT} reveals that \BELTISTOS{} was the fastest optimizer for all large-scale cases. \MIPS{}-\PARDISO{} was slower by a factor of 4 when compared to the best optimizer, while \KNITRO{} and \IPOPT{}-\PARDISO{} were up to 5.5 times slower.
-When it comes to the number of iterations, \BELTISTOS{} is also the best optimizer, while \MIPS{}-\PARDISO{} and \IPOPT{}-\PARDISO{} perform up to 2, or 3 times more iterations, respectively.
-Considering the maximum memory requirements, \MIPS{}-\PARDISO{} is the most efficient optimizer for roughly 50\% of the benchmark cases, very closely followed by \BELTISTOS{} and \IPOPT{}-\PARDISO{}. \KNITRO{} needed up to 50\% more memory, while \MIPS{} with the default LS solver required up to 7 times more memory while solving the largest benchmark. \pgfplotstableread{ case MIPSsc MIPSscpardiso IPOPTpardiso IPOPTma57 BELTISTOS FMINCON KNITRO case1951rte 5.569875 6.550736 7.16 4.77 4.57 42.13 11.39 case2383wp 4.693509 5.885491 9.66 5.2 6.3 69.35 5.28 case2736sp 5.187848 6.687821 6.54 3.28 3.65 324.89 {} case2737sop 5.043218 6.065581 6.09 3.84 4.05 14.92 4.48 case2746wop 5.463624 6.763273 5.43 3.08 3.25 24.39 51.25 case2746wp 5.875788 7.00975 7.46 3.21 3.6 165.37 14.48 case2868rte 4.838897 6.323367 9.21 4.48 3.01 54.29 {} case2869pegase 26.866291 22.895468 10.37 4.94 4.52 25.07 4.92 case3012wp 6.333261 7.153943 12.95 5.67 7.18 {} 8.09 case3120sp 29.963522 27.888539 10.83 5.53 6.83 {} 5.5 case3375wp 7.618975 8.286424 13.06 6.28 6.7 183.98 6.92 case6468rte 17.484156 19.287999 12.23 7.91 8.01 {} 43.7 case6470rte 19.50549 20.82813 41.56 10.96 6.49 92.65 11.3 case6495rte 29.848139 32.974871 21.73 12.41 10.72 37.76 9.7 case6515rte 30.027519 {} 16.85 11.16 9.42 123.73 13.28 case9241pegase 50.501105 57.578023 45.79 21.78 14 281.36 17.22 case\_ACTIVSg2000 6.027928 6.091104 7.45 3.7 4.2 12.81 4.55 case\_ACTIVSg10k 32.080731 36.107794 26.64 16.21 13.11 26.88 12.17 case13659pegase 37.24008 42.16214 266.01 30.32 9.06 1866.8 100.72 case\_ACTIVSg25k 109.440754 118.954655 83.68 62.12 30.26 210.12 50.18 case\_ACTIVSg70k {} {} 491.83 198.12 111.1 786.05 167.55 case21k 171.009969 140.551815 262.59 {} 81.35 {} 219.83 case42k 2639.47 518.21 747.87 75386.85 251.13 8428.31 1162.01 case99k 25936.42 1612.29 3101.47 {} 782.43 20554.62 2558.94 case193k {} 4484.02 10105.87 {} 1854.4 70150.87 2654.42 }\OPFbenchmarksTime
+In this section we evaluate high-performance nonlinear optimizers that are supported by \MATPOWER{}.
+These include \BELTISTOS{}, \IPOPT{}, \FMINCON{} 2018b, \KNITRO{} 11, and \MATPOWER{}'s included default solver, \MIPS{}.
+The performance profiles all optimization packages for overall timing are shown in Figures~\ref{fig:profilePowerPolarT}--\ref{fig:profileCurrentCartT}.
+The performance profiles clearly indicate that \BELTISTOSOPF{} and \KNITRO{} optimizers converged to the optimal solution for majority of the benchmark cases with the best performance among the optimizers considered in this study.
+On the other hand, the performance of \FMINCON{} was consistently inferior.
+In terms of the memory efficiency, the best results are achieved for \MIPS{}, while \FMINCON{} requires up to 2.5 times more memory, as shown in Figure \ref{fig:profilePowerPolarM}. \pgfplotstableread{ case MIPSsc MIPSscpardiso IPOPTpardiso IPOPTma57 BELTISTOS FMINCON KNITRO12 case1951rte 3.71 4.75 5.17 3.4 3.3 9.29 3.08 case2383wp 5.14 6.6 8.08 4.11 4.56 13.25 3.9 case2736sp 4.44 5.98 3.63 3.24 2.95 10.7 3.28 case2737sop 4.57 5.68 4.16 3.64 2.99 7.59 3.39 case2746wop 4.94 6.4 4.17 3.69 3.38 9.28 3.4 case2746wp 4.85 6.26 3.93 3.97 3.7 10.47 3.74 case2868rte 5.28 6.82 6.16 4.77 4.77 22.09 5.34 case2869pegase 6.11 7.66 15.94 3.89 4 8.95 3.95 case3012wp 5.5 7.13 9.37 5.57 5.99 {} 3.93 case3120sp 6.36 7.6 8.65 4.86 5.65 14 4.35 case3375wp 5.91 7.37 18.88 5.4 5.45 {} 4.12 case6468rte 14.18 16.57 27.03 6.65 7.45 {} 6.6 case6470rte 14.16 17.31 85.71 12.51 8.79 110.68 7.63 case6495rte 24.29 30.8 13.62 10.17 11.22 25.56 8.52 case6515rte 19.36 24.71 11.77 9.86 15.63 35.61 8.36 case9241pegase 25.9 31.91 52.52 17.76 12.68 85.86 28.36 case\_ACTIVSg2000 4.38 5.7 3.99 4 3.06 9.44 3.29 case\_ACTIVSg10k 45.32 60.06 121.12 13.99 10.28 38.61 10.78 case13659pegase 30.53 43.54 180.44 86.76 25.51 3975.64 134.32 ACTIVSg25k 108.18 138.79 362.33 50.06 43.04 183.57 45.79 ACTIVSg70k {} {} 345.75 152.56 152.38 644.3 187.65 case21k 241.2 98 330.29 {} 65.27 1548.28 47.05 case42k 1957.95 303.38 2024.7 {} 220.83 {} 161.59 case99k {} 1081.72 3852.76 {} 1231.9 17325.98 753.07 case193k {} 2982.83 {} {} 4360.57 {} 1889.51 }\OPFbenchmarksTimePolPow